Quantum Protocol Specifications

 Consolidation:

-This section goes into depth of each component and inner working of the Quantum Protocol.
+This section goes into depth about each component and the inner workings of the Quantum Protocol.

 .
-This data is combined and hashed with the Risc0 Image ID
+For all the proving schemes, excluding SP1, this data is combined and hashed with the Risc0 Image ID

 , is returned to the user as a unique identifier for their circuit.